andturken/ECG-Anomaly-Detection/README.md

 Appropriate pre-processing is critical before further modeling the data as:
 - Continuous ECG data shows low frequency amplitude fluctuations
 - There are occasional high amplitude spikes
-- There is variability in the peak latency as well as individual ECG components from heart beat to heart beat.
+- There is variability in the peak latency as well as individual timing and amplitude of ECG components from heart beat to heart beat
 - There are occasional bursts of high frequency noise
 - Adjusting for baseline drifts, aligning ECG peaks across heart beat segments, rejecting artifactual segments and scaling all heart    beat segments to constant amplitude ensures that distance and similarity measures can be correctly computed for optimal classification
 - Due to high class imbalance between normal and abnormal heart beats, modeling and model evaluation metrics have to take this class probability imbalance into account

 ## Modeling - Classification of heartbeats into Normal vs one of four possible abnormality types

-The modeling steps are illustrated in the accompanying jupyter notebook, [Model_ecg_kNN_LogReg_RF.ipynb](https://github.com/andturken/ECG-Anomaly-Detection/blob/master/Model_ecg_kNN_LogReg_RF.ipynb)
+The modeling steps are illustrated in the accompanying Jupyter notebook, [Model_ecg_kNN_LogReg_RF.ipynb](https://github.com/andturken/ECG-Anomaly-Detection/blob/master/Model_ecg_kNN_LogReg_RF.ipynb)

 The python script [model_ecg.py](https://github.com/andturken/ECG-Anomaly-Detection/blob/master/model_ecg.py) can be used to execute all modeling steps from the console, and to save best performing models as sklearn joblib files.
 Saved models can be loaded into memory and executed with, e.g.: